berkes/drupalyuibasetheme/README.txt

   If you want to change the sidebar widths or otherwise modify the layout, simply copy the relevant layout CSS to your page.css file in your subtheme and modify it there.

+  GPANELS: What are Gpanels?
+  Gpanels are drop in snippets that emulate the layout of normal mini-panels.
+  See the docs http://drupal.org/node/460800 for instructions and screenshots.

+  You can also see the README file in genesis/genesis/gpanels for full instructions.

   SUBTHEME PREPROCESS FUNCTIONS